michelleplunkett/michelleplunkett.github.io/portfolio.md

 ---
 layout: page
 title: portfolio
-description: Writing samples from a previous course at UIUC in Arts Administration.
-More samples to be added from UT Austin this fall.
+description: This page contains writing samples from a previous courses at UIUC with samples from UT Austin to be added in the future.
 permalink: /portfolio/
 ---